-Under section 100(6), the mayor or Chair must ensure that the member leaves the room and does not participate in respect of the matter at that meeting or a subsequent meeting. (s.
+Under section 100(6) Community Charter, the mayor or Chair must ensure that the member leaves the room and does not participate in respect of the matter at that meeting or a subsequent meeting. (s.
 100(6) Community Charter)

-7.6 Additional Types of Prohibited Conflict Activity Other than Participating in Council Decisions (sections 102 and 103)
+7.6 Additional Types of Prohibited Conflict-Related Activity under the Community Charter